ct-bess/Bean-Stalk/README.md

 # Bean-Stalk :seedling:

 A personal Discord bot using [Discord.js](https://discord.js.org) and questionable programming practices (proceed with caution).
-Started out as a joke and now look where we are!

 Bean-Stalk was developed to run on a single server.
 Some commands may behave *strange* if multiple servers are using them at once.